How ‘traditional’ braces stack up in 2020.

 All of these devices to straighten teeth involve a process called bone remodeling.
 This forces membranes around your teeth to reshape, allowing your teeth to align differently for a better appearance.

 Depending on the degree of your misalignment, aligners may be adequate to correct your smile.
 Since they are cheaper, more comfortable, easier to use, and may give faster results than traditional braces, they are often the preferred choice of patients.

 If you have specific medical needs involving braces, or you have teeth that are greatly misaligned, traditional braces will usually work better for you than other options.
 It all depends on your particular case.

 With so many teeth-straightening options in 2020, it’s worth your time to explore what will work for you.
 Get an assessment from an aligner company to determine if you are a good fit for their product.
 This generally involves taking impressions of your teeth at home.
 A professional will then assess your teeth and conclude if aligners can work well for you.
-Some companies, like Byte, will refund the cost of your impression kit if their aligners won’t work for you.

 If it’s determined you aren’t a good candidate for aligners, it’s time to see an orthodontist.
 They will assess how traditional braces will work for you.

 History of Dental Braces.
 (February 2019).
 News Medical Life Sciences.